alexgo-io/alex-v1-docs/trading-lending-and-borrowing/contracts/amm-registry-v2-01.clar.md

 An internal variable used to set a fixed threshold for calculations.
 It is initialized with `u80000000` and can be retrieved and modified using `get-switch-threshold` and `set-switch-threshold` functions.
 The value of `switch-threshold` must be less than or equal to the constant `ONE_8`.
 This value is crucial for the mathematical formulas used within the `amm-pool-v2-01.clar` contract.

 * `max-ratio-limit` (uint)
-An internal variable that defines the maximum ratio limit.
+  This variable sets the upper limit for the ratio in a token pool.
+These ratios are evaluated during each pool swap operation to determine the maximum amount that can be deposited or exchanged in the pool.
 It is initialized with the value of the constant `ONE_8`.

 #### Mathematical constants